MarshMeadow/DimTV/README.md

 # DimTV

-Android App For Dimming your Android Phone or TV...
+Android App For Dimming You're Android Phone or TV..
 --
 Now Shows up on the Android TV UI!